ToolsForHumans/zag/doc/source/user/jobs.rst

 ===========

 Jobs
-  A :py:class:`job <taskflow.jobs.base.Job>` consists of a unique identifier, name, and a reference to a :py:class:`logbook
+  A :py:class:`job <zag.jobs.base.Job>` consists of a unique identifier, name, and a reference to a :py:class:`logbook
-  <taskflow.persistence.models.LogBook>` which contains the details of the
+  <zag.persistence.models.LogBook>` which contains the details of the
   work that has been or should be/will be completed to finish the work that has been created for that job.

 Jobboards
-  A :py:class:`jobboard <taskflow.jobs.base.JobBoard>` is responsible for
+  A :py:class:`jobboard <zag.jobs.base.JobBoard>` is responsible for
   managing the posting, ownership, and delivery of jobs.
 It acts as the location where jobs can be posted, claimed and searched for; typically by iteration or notification.
 Jobboards may be backed by different *capable* implementations (each with potentially differing configuration) but all jobboards implement the same interface and semantics so that the backend usage is as transparent as possible.
-This allows deployers or developers of a service that uses TaskFlow to select a jobboard implementation that fits their setup (and their intended usage) best.
+This allows deployers or developers of a service that uses Zag to select a jobboard implementation that fits their setup (and their intended usage) best.

 High level architecture